Earth Meets Elegance – Oiwake Kiln Rock-Glazed Sake Cup Set (5 pcs)

 Product Description

 The bold, faceted surface gives each piece a sculptural quality that’s as pleasing to touch as it is to behold.
-The glaze reacts subtly to the form, creating highlights and depth that shift in different light.
-These details are more than aesthetic—they heighten the tactile experience of sipping sake, adding ceremony and sensuality to every moment.
+The glaze subtly responds to the form, creating highlights and depth that shift under different lighting.
+These details heighten the tactile experience of sipping sake, adding a sense of ritual to every moment.
+Each cup holds approximately 2.4 oz (70 ml)—an ideal size for warm or chilled sake or small desserts.

-Crafted from porcelain and kiln-fired in Japan, each cup holds approximately 2.4 oz (70 ml)—ideal for warm or chilled sake, and equally suitable for shochu or small desserts.
-The set comes presented in a kiri-wood box adorned with traditional calligraphy, offering a striking contrast between modern form and time-honored heritage.
+Crafted from porcelain and kiln-fired in Gifu, Japan, the set comes beautifully presented in a kiri-wood box adorned with traditional calligraphy, offering a striking contrast between modern form and time-honored heritage.
+This thoughtful packaging ensures that each piece arrives in excellent condition, ready to delight both you and your guests.

-Perfect as a gift for design-forward drinkers, newlyweds, or those who cherish both craftsmanship and modern minimalism, this sake cup set blends texture, function, and artistic spirit.
+Perfect as a gift for design-forward drinkers, newlyweds, or those who cherish craftsmanship and modern minimalism, this sake cup set embodies a unique blend of texture, function, and artistic spirit.
+Grounded in Japanese craftsmanship and elevated through design, the Oiwake Kiln set invites you to savor each sip, transforming it into a meaningful experience.

 Product Information